sayon/blog/_posts/2020-12-12-when-functions-dissolve.md

 used to call subroutines and return from them, like `call`/`ret` on Intel 64, or `bl`/`pop pc` on ARM.

-The subroutines are different from functions in one important way: subroutines operate in a common memory space with each other.
+The subroutines are different from functions as we perceive them in one important way: subroutines operate in a common memory space with each other.
-Functions have local variables and arguments, but subroutines use CPU registers, which are global and shared among them.
+Functions have local variables and arguments, but subroutines are forced to use CPU registers, which are global and shared among them.

 To make an analogy with higher-level language, imagine that: